There’s just something special about Charleston, SC that makes it irresistibly romantic.

 15. Stroll the Battery and White Point Gardens

-Dreamy rows of live oak trees and a stroll along the Battery, watching the sun rise or set, reflecting in the water.
+Dreamy rows of live oak trees shade the grassy tip of the downtown peninsula.
+While you’re here, take a stroll along the Battery by the water.

-A gorgeous photo op for you and your special someone!
+A gorgeous Charleston photo op for you and your special someone!
 Plus, it’s FREE to visit!

 However, the Angel Oak is a county park with operating hours.
-You can see it through the fence when the park is closed, but it’s FAR better as seen from inside said fence.
+You can see it through the fence when the park is closed, but it’s far better as seen from inside that fence.
 Plus, there’s a gift shop.

 This gigantic live oak tree is the largest live oak east of the Mississippi River, and it is a magical place to be in the afternoons when the light starts to get sunset orange and diffuses through the tree’s canopy.